Evidence, oath and affirmations at an inquest

 Prevention of future deaths

-Sometimes the evidence at an inquest will show that something could be done to prevent similar fatalities.
-If so, at the end of the inquest the coroner may announce that he or she will draw this to the attention of any person or organisation that may have the power to take action.
+Sometimes the evidence at an investigation or inquest will show that something could be done to prevent future loss of life.
+If so, the coroner may announce that she will draw this to the attention of any person or organisation that may have the power to take action.
 This is sometimes referred to as a ‘PFD Report’.
 The power to make such a report is found in the 2009 Act.

-Anyone who receives such a report must send the coroner a written response.
-These reports and the responses to then are copied to the interested persons and Chief Coroner.
-A summary of the reports is published twice a year by the Ministry of Justice and the reports are usually published on the Chief Coroner’s website.
+Anyone who receives such a report must send the coroner a written response within a prescribed time period.
+These reports and the responses to then are copied to the interested persons and the Chief Coroner.
+A summary of the reports is published twice a year by the Ministry of Justice and the reports are published on the Chief Coroner’s website.

 Further information about what to do when a death occurs abroad can be found on the Foreign and Commonwealth Officer’s website fco.gov.uk/en/travel-and-living-abroad/when-things-go-wrong/death-abroad